ca(1) - phpMan

 The options descriptions will be divided into each purpose.

-CA OPTIONS
+OPTIONS

 -config filename

-specifies the configuration file to use.
+Specifies the configuration file to use.
+Optional; for a

 -name section

-specifies the configuration file section to use (overrides
+Specifies the configuration file section to use (overrides

 default_ca in the ca section).